GaoYusong/erlang-traffic-control/README.md

 ## Unified MySQL Platform

 This application is used in proxy module in [Unified MySQL Platform](http://blog.yufeng.info/archives/2349) from taobao to control sql query per second.

-## Notice

-master branch is stable now, you can use it directly.

 ## TODO